asinner/pipeline-deals-interview/README.md

 yarn
 ```

-Then:
+Then, start the development server:

 ```sh
 rails s
 ```

-Then, you can view the application in your browser at http://localhost:3000.
+After the webserver boots up, you can view application in your browser at http://localhost:3000.

 ## Production

 In order to run the production server you will need to follow the steps above for running the development server.

-Then:
+After installing all dependencies you must compile the assets:

 ```sh
 rake assets:precompile
 ```

-Then you can start the server:
+Then, start the server:

 ```sh
 RAILS_ENV=production SECRET_KEY_BASE=<your-ultra-secure-key> RAILS_SERVE_STATIC_FILES=true rails s